From Texas, where everything is bigger, the 99-pack of beer

-AUSTIN Texas Beer packaging has just gotten a lot bigger in Texas, where a small brewery is launching a 99-pack of its "Peacemaker" ale.
+AUSTIN, Texas Aug 26 Beer packaging has just gotten a lot bigger in Texas, where a small brewery is launching a 99-pack of its "Peacemaker" ale.

 The 7-foot-long (2.13-meter-long) pack consists of three rows of 33 cans that tip the scales at 82 pounds (37 kg) and will likely have a retail price of about $99.
 Austin Beerworks plans to put its first 99-pack on store shelves this week.